Saturday, September 27

 Potter and Macauley have certainly been hampered by the club being obliged to buy Todibo for an overpriced £36m and then thanks to last summer's spree and the PSR rules having to sell Kudus for £55m before we could buy.
 Diouf and Hermansen have come in for £20m each and Walker-Peters and Callum Wilson arrived on frees.
 A lot of fans deplored the Wilson signing but for a season-long deal I think he's a bargain if we can keep him fit.
 As he showed at Forest he's a really good player.

+The other plus is that Lucas Paqueta really did throw his phone away at Forest.
 The one area where Potter hasn't acted is in signing a young striker, though Fullkrug, Wilson, Bowen and Marshall offer some depth for this season.
 Overall a lot of older players have been moved on such as Cresswell, Coufal, Ings, Fabianski, Zouma, Antonio and Emerson, while Alvarez has been loaned out.
 We've spent around £133 million and recouped around £76 million while probably saving a bit on wages.
-The main aim was to reduce the average of the side and that has been achieved.
+The main aim was to reduce the average age of the side and that has been achieved.
 Potter now has seven of his own signings in the squad so let's see what he can do with them.

 Monday, September 1